migzzi/waljs/README.md

 All significant (e.g. breaking) changes are documented in the [CHANGELOG.md](CHANGELOG.md).

 After the v1.0 release we plan to use SemVer for versioning.
 For the versions available, see the releases page.

+## Acknowledgments

+This work was inspired by the [WAL implementation in Go by fgrosse](https://github.com/fgrosse/wal).

+## What's next?

+- [ ] Add support for WAL compaction
+- [ ] Add support for WAL replication
+- [ ] Add support for WAL encryption
+- [ ] Add support for WAL compression